 application or application domain.
 This course treats several

-with low power (many systems are mobile);
+low power (many systems are mobile);

 - time-to-market (to get your design done) constantly reduces;